-By country, Peruvian CSOs have expended the most, (US\$38.6 million), followed by CSOs in Colombia (US\$25.2 million) and Ecuador (US\$21.6 million).
-The ecosystem profile was not able to identify any funding for CSOs in Argentina or Chile.
+By country, Peruvian CSOs expended the most, (US\$38.6 million), followed by CSOs in Colombia (US\$25.2 million) and Ecuador (US\$21.6 million).
+The ecosystem profile was not able to identify any funding for CSOs in Argentina or Chile and in the case of Argentina, minimal financing was identified.